 Guide price - an approximate figure of what the property is worth.

 Homebuyer report - a basic report detailing the condition of a property.

-Home information pack - a set of documents that provides the buyer with key information on the property and must be provided by the seller or the seller's agent.
+Home information pack - a set of documents that provides the buyer with key information on the property and must be provided by the seller or the seller's team.

 IFA (independent financial advisor) - an advisor offering independent advice on financial matters.